Writing About Transgender People and Issues

 - Transgender: A term for people whose gender identity, expression or behavior is different from those typically associated with their assigned sex at birth.
 Transgender is a broad term and is good for non-transgender people to use.
 “Trans” is shorthand for “transgender.”
 (Note: Transgender is correctly used as an adjective, not a noun, thus “transgender people” is appropriate but “transgenders” is often viewed as disrespectful.)

 - Transgender Man: A term for a transgender person who currently identifies as a man.

 - Transgender Woman: A term for a transgender person who currently identifies as a woman.

-- Non-Binary: People whose gender is not male or female use many different terms to describe themselves, with non-binary being one of the most common.
+- Nonbinary: People whose gender is not male or female use many different terms to describe themselves, with nonbinary (sometimes spelled "non-binary") being one of the most common.
 Other terms include genderqueer, agender, bigender, and more.
 None of these terms mean exactly the same thing – but all speak to an experience of gender that is not simply male or female.

 - Gender Identity: An individual’s internal sense of being male, female, or something else.
 Since gender identity is internal, one’s gender identity is not necessarily visible to others.

 - Transition: The time when a person begins living as the gender with which they identify rather than the gender they were assigned at birth, which often includes changing one’s first name and dressing and grooming differently.
 Transitioning may or may not also include medical and legal aspects, including taking hormones, having surgery, or changing identity documents (e.g. driver’s license, Social Security record) to reflect one’s gender identity.
 Medical and legal steps are often difficult for people to afford.